-Most people choose to add both comprehensive and collision insurance to their vehicles, and many lenders actually require it.
+Some people choose to have both comprehensive and collision coverage for their vehicles.
 However, you don’t have to get both, and there are a few reasons why you might choose one over the other after considering your risks and your budget.

 |Is it mandatory?||Almost always required by lenders||Usually required by lenders|